 - If a team is high-risk but high-interest, prioritize explanatory analysis and legal viewing.

-- If a team is a host country, prioritize city logistics and sponsor inventory.
+- If a team is a host country, prioritize city logistics and reader-service opportunities.

 - If a team has uncertain public expectations, prioritize update-driven analysis rather than fixed predictions.